-Standard 12 weeks (without installation, commissioning, ramp up), but has also been able to deliver in shorter time.
+Standard 12 weeks (without installation, commissioning, ramp-up), but has also been able to deliver in a shorter time.

 Yes, the system was, in fact, designed for usage in the electronic component business in its origin.
 The AutoStore bins exist also in a PP-ESD variant.

-The modules only have IP20 and are not approved for clean room environment.
+The modules only have IP20 and are not approved for a clean room environment.

-Normal orders should be known some time in advance (30 min) to be able to dig up the bins to a higher level and give a more stable throughput.
-More urgent orders are also possible, but it might require some extra free robot capacity.
-To dig up a bin from the lower level of the grid (level 16), it normally takes about 3.36 min.
+Normal orders should be known sometime in advance (30 min) to be able to dig up the bins to a higher level and give a more stable throughput.
+More urgent orders are also possible but might require some extra free robot capacity.
+To dig up a bin from the lower level of the grid (level 16) normally takes about 3.36 min.
 Transportation time to the port is not included.
-(In a worst case situation, dig-up might take 5-10 minutes due to temporary blocking of the area by another dig-up job).
+(In a worst-case situation, dig-up might take 5-10 minutes due to temporary blocking of the area by another dig-up job).

-Night preparation is a strategy where the Customer knows all or maybe only a certain number of bins needed to fulfill the orders the next day.
+Night preparation is a strategy where the Customer knows all or maybe only a certain number of bins needed to fulfil the orders the next day.
 The orders are already in the system the evening before and the Customer could benefit from pre-digging them up at night.
 The more bins known the better the night preparation and the new bin distribution will be.
 It is possible as long as the robots get enough charging during the night.
-It might be necessary to have a super user on site if something goes wrong during the night.
+It might be necessary to have a superuser on-site if something goes wrong during the night.

-Forecast is a strategy used by the Customer to predict the usage of bins for the next day based on data from the past (statistically from previous days or years).
-The idea is to prepare a certain number of SKUs (bins) at night so when the picking activity starts the next day, we can get a good match between the real orders and these forecasted bins.
-Only with a very high hit rate of the forecast will be the usage of the forecasting strategy beneficial.
+Forecasting is a strategy used by the Customer to predict the usage of bins for the next day based on data from the past (statistically from previous days or years).
+The idea is to prepare a certain number of SKUs (bins) at night, so when the picking activity starts the next day, we can get a good match between the real orders and these forecasted bins.
+Only with a very high hit rate of the forecast will the usage of the forecasting strategy be beneficial.

 Best in class.

-AutoStore use 10-15% of energy, compared with miniload.
+AutoStore uses 10-15% of energy, compared with miniload.

-You only need to have a AutoStore trained super user on site. (will usually work beside AutoStore with other tasks too e.g. picking shift leader).
+You only need to have an AutoStore-trained superuser on site.
+(Will usually work alongside AutoStore with other tasks too, e.g. picking shift leader).

-AutoStore have performed extensive earthquake tests of the system in both Japan and the US.
+AutoStore has performed extensive earthquake tests of the system in both Japan and the US.
 There is no general approval/test/certificate; Element Logic can take care of the local requirements.

 We continuously work to improve the performance of the AutoStore system, both on hardware and software.

 A bin lift can connect two AutoStore grids to each other.
-It will be two separate systems, with two controllers/Planners/SQL Database.
-A new module, G2GPortManager, will keep contact between both Controllers, listen to both ASlog files, and send messages to both systems.
-If one bin leaves one grid via the bin lift it will be removed from the originating grid’s database.
+It will be two separate systems, with two controllers/planners/SQL databases.
+A new module, G2GPortManager, will keep contact between both controllers, listen to both ASlog files, and send messages to both systems.
+If one bin leaves one grid via the bin lift, it will be removed from the originating grid’s database.
 When it enters the second grid via the bin lift, it will be inserted to the database of the second grid.
 The WMS needs to maintain and balance the bin level in both installations.

 No, but there are several solutions to protect AutoStore (e.g. sprinkler).
 More and more customers also use an oxygen reduction process.
 The design recommendations for automated sprinkler systems are based on standards such as FM Global Data Sheets 8-9, NFPA13, EN12845 or VdS CEA 4001.

-The chances for a fire starting and developing within a AutoStore system are limited.
-This is due to the way we stack the Bins on top of each other combined with the unique bin design.
+The chances of a fire starting and developing within an AutoStore system are limited.
+This is due to the way we stack the bins on top of each other combined with the unique bin design.
 AutoStore is carefully designed and has specifically tested for fires over the last 10 years.

 AutoStore is continuously running validated fire tests with institutions worldwide and have done so during the last 10 years.
 Based on this experience there is a fire protection manual available.
 Contact Element Logic for more information.

-We have both types: PP ESD (black) and the standard not anti-static HDPE (grey).
+We have both types: PP ESD (black) and the standard anti-static HDPE (grey).

 Yes.
 You may split a bin in several compartments.
 AutoStore bins are also prepared for the usage of physical dividers.
 It is up to the EWMS to administrate and maintain the content of the bins (stock/SKU).